Halle synagogue shooting: Perpetrator

-On 12 December 2022, Balliet took two prison guards hostage using a device during an escape attempt.
-Within an hour Balliet was overwhelmed and captured.
-He was injured during his capture but the two hostages were unharmed.
-On 20 December 2022, Balliet was transferred to Augsburg-Gablingen prison in Bavaria as a result of the incident.
+A psychological assessment after the shooting described him as having a complex personality disorder with autistic traits, but that he was aware and morally responsible for his actions.
+He was deemed to be of an average intelligence by a forensic psychiatrist; his IQ was tested at 105.
+The same psychiatrist also described him as having been a socially awkward loner with an unstable sense of self-worth since his youth.
+During the trial he repeatedly requested he not be referred to as mentally ill under any circumstances, deeming a diagnosis "politically motivated".

+Aftermath

 Reactions

 At the event commemorating the 30th anniversary of the peaceful revolution in Leipzig, German President Frank-Walter Steinmeier called for solidarity with fellow citizens who were Jewish.
 Chancellor Angela Merkel also offered her condolences to the families of the victims and took part in a night vigil in front of Berlin's New Synagogue.
 The members of the European Parliament stood for a minute of silence on the day of the attack to honour the victims and send condolences to the families.
+Security for Jewish institutions across the country was increased.

 Josef Schuster, president of the Central Council of Jews in Germany, told TV station Das Erste that on the day of the attack there were no police patrols close to the Jewish facility in Halle.
 If the regular police force had been there, the second murder in the shop could have been avoided, Schuster said.
 He described it as "scandalous" that "the synagogue in Halle was not protected by the police on a holiday like Yom Kippur."

 The New Zealand government's Office of Film and Literature Classification also classified the suspect's livestream footage of the shootings as objectionable, making it illegal to download or distribute in New Zealand.
 The Chief Censor David Shanks likened the content and filming of the video to the Christchurch mosque shootings in March 2019.